NatsuFlatWhite/Raycity/README.md

 New Town traffic cars

-Saha Tunnel Village(Dark City Town) Portal opened in Dogok-dong Village
+Saha Tunnel Village Portal opened in Dogok-dong Village

 UsepassPatcher (Available in all versions)

-Loginstage 게임이용등급 load (However, it disappears when you login to the game.)
+Loginstage GameGrade load (However, it disappears when you login to the game.)

 Skill use information loads properly